-6. The KTC Does not Analyze Rates or Rate Increases Under any State Standard
+5. The KTC Does Not Analyze Rates or Rate Increases Under any State Standard

 The Kentucky legislature has determined that the rates movers can charge must be, among other things, reasonable and not excessive.
-CCS ¶ 31-33.
-State officials believe these laws are intended to protect consumers, among others.
+CCF ¶ ¶ 31, 33.
+State officials admit that these laws are intended to protect consumers, among others.
 Id.
-Yet, the KTC has no standards or measures in place for determining whether the rates they allow to go into effect meet these legislative norms.
+Yet the KTC has no standards or measures in place for determining whether the rates they allow to go into effect meet these legislative norms.
 As Mr. Debord stated, there is no "written rule within the Cabinet that requires specific standards to be followed."
-CCS ¶ 65.
+CCF ¶ 66.
 Similarly, the state does not have any way of knowing whether a rate increase will increase movers' profits or result in rate levels that exceed the statute's guideline that prices cannot be "excessive."
-CCS ¶ ¶ 53, 57.
+CCF ¶ § 53, 57.

-In addition to not having standards in place to review the collective rate increases at issue in this case, the state also does not have standards in place to review rates members file that vary from the collective rates.
-In one instance, a member moving firm, named the Planes moving company, filed an exception whereby it would charge 20% more than the highest intrastate rates in the tariff.
+In addition to not having standards in place to review the collective rate increases at issue in this case, the state also does not have standards in place to review rates filed by particular members that exceed the collective rates challenged in this matter.
+Thus, it cannot be argued that the state has effectively evaluated collective rates by comparing them to other rates that were subject to substantive review.
+In one instance, for example, a member moving firm, named the Planes moving company filed an exception whereby it would charge 20% more than the highest intrastate rates in the tariff.
+CCF ¶ 59.
 Another firm, Weil-Thoman, filed an exception whereby it would charge 38% more than the highest intrastate rates in the tariff.
+Id.
 Both of these firms operate in the same geographic region.
 Mr. Debord does not remember the justification for these very substantial price surcharges.
-And, in neither instance could Mr. Debord identify a standard that the state would use to determine whether these rates complied with the statutory requirement that rates not be "excessive."
-CCS ¶ 59.
+And in neither instance could Mr. Debord identify a standard that the state would use to determine whether these rates complied with the statutory requirement that rates not be "excessive."
+Id.
 The state also does not have any standard in place to evaluate rates charged by non-member firms.
 A moving company that is not a member of the Kentucky Association, Apartment Movers, filed for individual rates.
 Mr. Debord testified that he had no "specific standards" for determining whether those rates would be acceptable.
-CCS ¶ 58.
-(Non-member rates are not challenged in the instant suit, but we note by way of analogy that the state has no standards in place in those instances as well.)
+CCF ¶ 58.

 The state has not always taken such a hands-off approach to regulation.
 Three decades ago, the KTC had a staff of three auditors and others who did cost studies involving statistical analysis of for-hire carriers.
-CCS ¶¶60, 63.
+CCF ¶ ¶ 61, 63, 64.
 In the 1970's, the KTC routinely compiled a spreadsheet which contained the calculated operating ratios for all household goods movers.
-CCS ¶62.
+CCF ¶ 63.
 Mr. Debord himself was involved in deriving movers' operating ratios, and he would then prepare monthly written reports to the Commissioner analyzing rate applications.
 However, some time in the 1980's, the Commissioner told him "not to bother them with those things" or "Don't bother us with that."
-(It is somewhat unclear why the state tracked firms' operating ratios since it never developed a written policy setting forth an acceptable level of movers' operating ratios.
-CCS ¶64).
+CCF ¶ 62.
+(It is somewhat unclear why the state tracked firms' operating ratios since it never developed a policy setting forth an acceptable level of movers' operating ratios.
+CCF ¶ 65).
 Following the Commissioner's directions, Mr. Debord has since discontinued preparing written analyses of tariff rates.
-CCS ¶61.
+CCF ¶ 61, 63.

-IV.
+III.
 LEGAL DISCUSSION